apache/cordova-qt/README.md

 -----------------

 - Capture - in progress
-- Media (PhoneGap will be moving to follow the W3C specification which is supported by WebKit and these APIS are likely to be deprecated)
+- Media (Cordova will be moving to follow the W3C specification which is supported by WebKit and these APIS are likely to be deprecated)

 License
 -------